open-science-us/open-science/data/example/DMwR-sales/Outlier_Ranking.md

 ### Conclusion

-Deep Learning with H2O outperforms others (Box Plot, Local Outlier Factor and Naive Bayes) and achieves 80% Recall fastest.
+Deep Learning with H2O outperforms others (Box Plot with R, Local Outlier Factor with Spark and Naive Bayes with R) and achieves 80% Recall fastest.